-“Dad won’t even consider Hospice, but the rest of us believe It’s time.
-How do I start the conversation?”
+“Dad won’t even consider Hospice, but the rest of us feel he is struggling to accept hat he needs help.”

-“Every time we talk about bringing in Hospice, my husband makes me feel like I am giving up on him and I feel terrible.
-How do I start the conversation?”
+“Every time we talk about bringing in Hospice, my husband makes me feel like I am giving up on him and I feel terrible.”

-“My mother’s physician hasn’t mentioned Hospice, but I think It’s time to bring It up.
-How do I start the conversation?”
+“My mother’s physician hasn’t mentioned Hospice, but I think It’s time to bring it up.”

-Ask the doctor to review Mom’s care options.
-If you are having this conversation with Mom, you then can discuss whether these options are close to her personal wishes.
-She may not know, so be prepared to discuss privately after the doctor visit.
+Ask the doctor to review Mom’s options.
+You can discuss if any of these options are close to her personal wishes.
+She may not know, so be prepared to discuss privately with her doctor.

 “How do I explain Hospice to my children who are too young to really understand how sick their father is?”